Newspaper Page Text

 Jack, You Are Sure To

 Come Back.
-The Cheap
+The Uheap

-1 est Store In Town.
+(‘st Store In Town.

-HShoes and Ready '
+Shoes and Ready 'do

 Wear at Your Own Price

-FOR BACKACHE
+^^FOR BACKACHE

 JOHNSON'S PLASTER

-Has been relieving pain for forty-five
+— Kos been relieving pain for forty-flv*

-package.
-Sold by all druggists. ’”,?fims'
+package Sold by all druggists.

-Pure, Fine, Famous Herbe
+Pure, Fine, Famoua Heribe

-For Sick MEN and s& m
+For Side MEN and Sick WOMEN

 THE ORIENTAL HERB CO.